SWSaunders/one-click-hugo-cms/site/content/faq/_index.md

      - AllCourse is a place for schools, students, and parents to find exceptional online teachers offering a variety of subject matters that can be accepted for credit in traditional schools.
 Only qualified and credentialed teachers with prior teaching experience can list their services on AllCourse.
    - question: How do I earn income using AllCourse?
      answer:
-     - <ol><li>You can create a profile and wait for school admins to contact you about teaching online courses for them.</li><li>You can list courses that you’re planning to teach.
+     - 1. You can create a profile and wait for school admins to contact you about teaching online courses for them.
+     - 2. You can list courses that you’re planning to teach.
 They will be discoverable by any school admins who may need a course like yours for their students.
 You can let your friends and colleagues know about your courses and market your courses on social media.
 Do you teach a course particularly well?
 Do you teach a subject that’s in-demand or hard to find?
-Then list a course and let people know about it.</li></ol>
+Then list a course and let people know about it.
      - The advantage of listing courses that you'll teach is that you don't have to wait for a school that needs to hire an online teacher to contact you.
 Your course listings could fill up quickly because they're open to students from multiple schools — especially if you teach something unusual or desirable, or teach your course with a particular style or pedagogy that will appeal to certain kinds of admins or parents.
      - Either way, you will be paid a per-seat rate for every student in your courses.
 The per-seat rate is set by you before the course starts.
    - question: How much can I earn?